yuval-s/vatic.js/README.md

 | ----- | -------- | -------- | ---------- | ----------- |
 * *Note that the above dimensions are normalized (automatically) by the frame dimensions.*

-This file structure and annotations follow the [Darknet-YOLOv3 CNN](https://pjreddie.com/darknet/) labels structure.
+This file structure and annotations follows [YOLOv3 CNN](https://pjreddie.com/darknet/) labels structure.

 <br><br>
 AVI files are not supported.